nashsu/FreeAskInternet/README.md

 docker-compose up -d
 ```

-🎉 You should now be able to open the web interface on http://localhost:3000.
-Nothing else is exposed by default.
+🎉 You should now be able to open the web interface on http://localhost:3030.
+Nothing else is exposed by default.( For old web interface, accessing  http://localhost:3000)

 ### How to update to latest